comodit/demos/web-cluster/README.md

 In order to execute this example, you need:

 1. a ComodIT account,
-2. an organization containing a platform called "EC2" and using *AmazonEC2* driver.
+2. an organization containing a valid platform and a valid distribution.
 3. the ComodIT Python library (bundled with command-line interface, see [this tutorial](http://comodit.com/resources/tutorials/cli.html) for information about how to install it).

 ## Usage

-1. Rename *config.py.sample* into *config.py* and fill-in your ComodIT credentials and organization name.
+1. Rename *config.py.sample* into *config.py*, fill-in your ComodIT credentials
+and organization name, and configure your distribution and platform.
 2. Setup ComodIT by executing *setup.py*.
 3. Deploy the initial cluster by executing *deploy.py*.
 4. Test the cluster by connecting to given public hostname with your browser.